Recent Blog Articles

-I have a confession: in late 2020, when the first COVID-19 vaccines were approved by the FDA, I was hesitant to get one myself.
+I have a confession: in late 2020, when the first COVID-19 vaccines were authorized by the FDA, I was hesitant to get one myself.
 Despite working in public health and believing strongly in vaccines to keep our community healthy, I was anxious about putting something in my body that seemed so new.
 I thought: "What if the vaccine is dangerous?"
 "What about long-term side effects?"

 I am part of the LGBTQ+ community.
 Our history may help explain why I hesitated.